iclr-blogposts/2024/_posts/2024-05-07-is-mappo-all-you-need.md

 ## Code-level Analysis

-In order to thoroughly investigate the actual changes from PPO to MAPPO and Noisy-MAPPO, we delved deeply into their differences at the code level.
+In order to thoroughly investigate the actual changes from PPO to MAPPO and Noisy-MAPPO, we delved deeply into their differences at the code level with SMAC.
 Fundamentally, their main difference lies in the modeling of the value function during the training stage.

 **Independent PPO (IPPO)**